Hsieh Yu-shu: Career

 In the early 1990s, Hsieh sporadically found success on the Asia Golf Circuit and PGA Tour of Australasia.
 He recorded two top-10s on the Asia Golf Circuit in 1991, at the Philippine Open and Benson and Hedges Malaysian Open.
 In 1992, he finished solo 5th at the Hong Kong Open; the only players to beat him were Tom Watson, Ronan Rafferty, Bernhard Langer, and Tom Pernice Jr. In October, he once again played well at the Malaysian Masters, an Australasian Tour event, finishing joint runner-up with Anthony Gilligan, two behind Terry Price.
 In 1993, back on the Asian circuit, he found himself one back of the lead at the Thailand Open entering the fourth round.
 He faltered in the final round, however, and finish in a tie for 11th.
 Later in the year, he won the 1993 Mercuries Taiwan Masters, an event outside of the Asia Golf Circuit.
 The following year he was one back of joint leaders Mike Cunning and Choi Sang-Ho at the midway point on the 1994 Philippine Open.
 He did not play well on the weekend, however, and dropped to T-36.
 Later in the season, he recorded top-10s at the Taiwan Open and Korea Open.
 Much later in 1994, he played well at the Singapore Open on the Australasian Tour.
 After three rounds, he was three back of Kyi Hla Han, in joint second place.
 He would ultimately finish in a tie for fourth.

 In 1995, the Asian PGA Tour formed and Hsieh soon started playing on it.
 In 1996, he had his first great success on the Omega Tour, as it was sponsored, recording a runner-up finish to Prayad Marksaeng at the Volvo China Open.
-The following year, he again recorded another runner-up finish, this time to Christian Pena at the Volvo Masters of Malaysia.
+The following year, he again recorded another runner-up finish, this time to Christian Peña at the Volvo Masters of Malaysia.
 In 2000, he recorded three top-tens on the Asian PGA Tour.
 In June 2001, he recorded another runner-up finish at the Singapore Open, this time one behind Thaworn Wiratchant.
 Though Wiratchant never held the lead until the 72 hole, he defeated Hsieh, his closest challenger, by one.
 Despite the loss, Hsieh was not particularly upset.
 "Thaworn was too good," he stated after the match.
 "When you birdie the last three holes, you deserve to win."
 In 2002, Hsieh recorded a runner-up finish at the Taiwan Open.
 This would be his final top-10 performance in a prominent event.